huyingjie/notebook/source/neuroscience/depression.md

 Antal, A., Terney, D., Poreisz, C., & Paulus, W. (2007).
 Towards unravelling task‐related modulations of neuroplastic changes induced in the human motor cortex.
 European Journal of Neuroscience, 26 (9), 2687–2691.

-**Multitasking does not build any neuroplastic connections because there is no willed, sustaied attention.**
+**Multitasking does not build any neuroplastic connections because there is no willed, sustained attention.**

-## repetion including visualization in the brain
+## repetitinueropalsticon including visualization in the brain

 Repetition consolidates neural pathways and memory

 1. repeat
 2. focused attention

-to get nueropalstic changes
+to get neuroplastic changes

 One-off conscious decisions is from the prefrontal cortex.
-However, as ou practice a behavior more, the cannabinoid-based neural mechnism minimizes the amount of information flowing to the orbitofrontal context (OFC).
+However, as ou practice a behavior more, the cannabinoid-based neural mechanism minimizes the amount of information flowing to the orbitofrontal context (OFC).
 When the flow of information to the OFC quiets down, habits take root.

 ### No hard or fast rule about how many times you need to repeat or how long it will take.